yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-049_City_Field_Accepts_Alphabetic_Input.md

 4. Enter a valid mobile phone number
 5. Enter a valid ZIP code
 6. Enter a valid address
-7. Enter alphabetic input only (e.g., Curitiba)
+7. Enter only alphabetic characters in the city field (e.g., Curitiba)
 8. Fill all other required fields
 9. Click on "Submit"